 Firestore represents a Firestore Database and is the entry point for all Firestore operations.

-The native Firestore
+The native Firestore instance.

 Creates a write batch, used for performing multiple writes as a single atomic operation.